Eoin Colfer

 Eoin Colfer (/ˈoʊ.ᵻn/; born 14 May 1965) is an Irish writer of children's literature.
 He is best known for being the author of the Artemis Fowl series, a set of eleven fantasy books.
-As of 2013, the novels have sold more than 21 million copies in 44 languages, making it one of the best-selling series of all time.
-In 2010, Artemis Fowl was also voted by readers as their favorite Puffin Books title of all time.
+As of 2013, the novels had sold more than 21 million copies worldwide and had been translated into 44 languages, making them one of the best-selling series of all time.
+In a 2010 public poll, readers also voted Artemis Fowl as their favorite Puffin Books title of all time.

 Colfer worked as a primary school teacher before he became a full-time writer.
 In September 2008, Colfer was commissioned to write the sixth installment of the Hitchhiker's Guide to the Galaxy series, titled And Another Thing ..., which was published in October 2009.
 In October 2016, in a contract with Marvel Comics, he released Iron Man: The Gauntlet.
 He served as Laureate na nÓg (Ireland's Children's Laureate) between 2014 and 2016.